Robot: Problems depicted in popular culture

 Fears and concerns about robots have been repeatedly expressed in a wide range of books and films.
 A common theme is the development of a master race of conscious and highly intelligent robots, motivated to take over or destroy the human race.
 Frankenstein (1818), often called the first science fiction novel, has become synonymous with the theme of a robot or android advancing beyond its creator.

 Other works with similar themes include The Mechanical Man, The Terminator, Runaway, RoboCop, the Replicators in Stargate, the Cylons in Battlestar Galactica, the Cybermen and Daleks in Doctor Who, The Matrix, Enthiran and I, Robot.
 Some fictional robots are programmed to kill and destroy; others gain superhuman intelligence and abilities by upgrading their own software and hardware.
 Examples of popular media where the robot becomes evil are 2001: A Space Odyssey, Red Planet and Enthiran.

 The 2017 game Horizon Zero Dawn explores themes of robotics in warfare, robot ethics, and the AI control problem, as well as the positive or negative impact such technologies could have on the environment.

 Another common theme is the reaction, sometimes called the "uncanny valley", of unease and even revulsion at the sight of robots that mimic humans too closely.

 More recently, fictional representations of artificially intelligent robots in films such as A.I.
 Artificial Intelligence and Ex Machina and the 2016 TV adaptation of Westworld have engaged audience sympathy for the robots themselves.

+Emancipation or revolution as a theme in relation to robots was already present in the term coining play of R.U.R.

+The Star Wars universe for example has several instances of droid revolts.

+The Dune series on the other hand has the premise of humans revolting against thinking machines and finding human-biological alternatives to them.